james2doyle/ohdoylerules.com/content/snippets/bash-random-password-generation.md

 Yes there is.
 If you have the magical [OpenSSL](https://www.openssl.org/ "OpenSSL Website") installed, which most do, you can use it to generate a random string.

 I found a [article online](http://osxdaily.com/2011/05/10/generate-random-passwords-command-line/ "Generate Random Passwords from the Command Line") that uses base64 to generate a string of a certain length.
 The only thing is that base64 is padded with 8 bits.
 Which means that if you want 32 then you need to use 24.
-You can figure out the simple math.

-So I included a subtraction step in the function.
-Whatever number I put in as the argument, **it will subtract 8 from it**.

-If you **do not want this**, then just swap the commented code on that line!
+This goes up exponentially as the number gets bigger.
+So there is a trim part of the function that clips off the extra characters.

 Here is the function broken down into steps:

 * pass a number to the function
-* subtract 8 (if you leave that code in)
+* cut the resulting string
 * generate a base64 string using that number
 * echo out the result
 * copy the output to the clipboard with a newline